sdkbox-doc/en/docs/qa/use-custom-activity-on-unity.md

 [&#171; SDKBOX Home](http://sdkbox.com)

-<h1>How To Use User Customize Activity</h1>
+<h1>How To Use SDKBOX with Custom Activity in Unity</h1>

-## How to use user customize activity
----

-if you already have your customize main activity, please follow this steps:
+if you have to create your own custom activity for your unity project,  please follow this steps:

 1. delete `CustomActivity.jar` (maybe location at `Assets/SDKBOX/sdkbox/Resources/CustomActivity.jar` or `Assets/Plugin/Android/libs/CustomActivity.jar`)
+2. make sure `sdkbox.jar` is at this location `Assets/SDKBOX/sdkbox/Assets/Plugins/Android/sdkbox.jar`

-2. modify your self customize activity, maybe like follow:
+3. modify your custom activity, maybe like follow:

 ```java
 import com.sdkbox.plugin.SDKBox;